kinode-dao/kinode-book/src/processes.md

 Messages, both requests and responses, can contain arbitrary data, which must be interpreted by the process that receives it.
 The structure of a message contains ample hints about how best to do this:

 First, messages contain a field labeled `ipc`.
-In order to cross the wasm boundary and be language-agnostic, this is simply a byte vector.
+In order to cross the Wasm boundary and be language-agnostic, this is simply a byte vector.
 To achieve composability, a process should be very clear, in code and documentation, about what it expects in the `ipc` field and how it gets parsed, usually into a language-level struct or object.

 A message also contains a `payload`, another byte vector, used for opaque, arbitrary, or large data.
-Payloads, along with being a sort of "backup" field, are an optimization for shuttling messages across the wasm boundary.
+Payloads, along with being a sort of "backup" field, are an optimization for shuttling messages across the Wasm boundary.
 Unlike other message fields, the payload is only moved into a process if explicitly called (`get_payload()`).
 Processes can thus choose whether to ingest a payload based on the ipc/metadata/source/context of a given message.
 Payloads hold bytes alongside a `mime` field for explicit process-and-language-agnostic format declaration, if desired.

 Lastly, messages contain an optional `metadata` field, expressed as a JSON-string, to enable middleware processes and other such things to manipulate the message without altering the IPC itself.